jm1021/churchofjesuschrist/_posts/2022-12-18-christmas.md

 > We love you!
 We wish each of you a wonderful Christmas season, and especially a spiritual and uplifting Christmas Day as each of us draw nearer to the babe born in Bethlehem.

 ### Christmas Day Traditions
-> Break of into groups of 1, 2, 4 and discuss traditions on Christmas Day with each other.
+> Break off into groups of 1, 2, 4 ponder and discuss traditions on Christmas Day with each other: [Less Conspicuous Gifts](https://www.churchofjesuschrist.org/media/video/2021-12-1010-michelle-d-craig?lang=eng).
 Think about how to add admonition from Stake Presidency to your traditions.
 Come back and share...
 - Christmas Story
+- Christmas Music
+- Christmas Gifts and Giving
-- Presents
+- Christmas Foods
 - Family Dinner
 - ...